kevinyswong/kevinyswong.github.io/index.md

 imagining myself being in a situation of not having words, so if I can categorize it as a fly it takes away from something of the beauty of the moment—because it's just a 'fly'—so forget 'fly' and look at this being that's there."
-The common thread in people who live as individuals who have their own thoughts, be they artists, scientists, or intellectuals, those whose vocations and particular ideas could not be more different from each other, is that they are themselves rather than reiterations of the cookie-cutter norm of conformity.
-Someone healthy and functional is amenable and pleasant and may be unconditionally kind and deserving of kindness in return, yet these traits of rigid regularity are but conforming, voiceless, sterile, and lacking a unique vantage.
-Such a person is normal, to be treated the customary courtesy but it would be a mistake to expect this person to take the artist where he wishes to go.
-At the end of the day, an artist can speak his mind only with another artist.
+How can an artist be a reiteration of the cookie-cutter norm of conformity?
+Someone wholesome and functional is amenable and pleasant and may be unconditionally kind and deserving of kindness in return, yet these traits of rigid regularity are confining and sterile.
+Normal people, like anyone, are to be treated with customary courtesy but it would be a mistake to expect them to take the artist where he wishes to go.
+At the end of the day, an artist can speak his mind only with another artist, and separating him from everyone else is the unbridgeable gap between forever strangers.
 This notion is crucial, especially for the artist, whose value is his vision.
 The image of the artist as disturbed, reclusive, tormented, is the right one.
 Privacy and seclusion are essential to being oneself.
 Without his privacy, how could Sacha Baron Cohen have concocted his social and political vessel to become a ridiculous buffoon like BORAT?
 Frances McDormand, who shuns the usual Hollywood celebrity and lives away from the limelight, unencumbered by maintaining an image of propriety, not hidden behind seven layers of makeup, not draped in the season's designer advertisement, could not but be genuine.
 She lives remotely, modestly, saying, "I get to live my more authentic self here, and I don’t have to pretend to be anybody else."
 Why do we suppose hardly anyone has seen Thomas Pynchon?
 The idea is the same as when Thoreau sought to confront only "the essential facts of life."
 Rousseau wrote REVERIES OF THE SOLITARY WALKER.
 And do we fault William Blake for his singular vision?
 Or Proust who retired from the world to write his novel, the man who, having lived life, sat down to write about it?
 Or Aaron Swartz for abhorring the white noise in the office?
 Rilke wrote, "We are solitary.
 We can delude ourselves about this and act as if it were not true.
 That is all.
 But how much better it is to recognize that we are alone; yes, even to begin from this realization."

 The artist, accustomed to time alone, dedicated to communicating through his work, does not have the habit of doing so in person.
 When his interviewer